 Know Who You Are Dealing With

-The best way for travel merchants to manage transaction disputes is to build great rapport with their customers.
+The best way for merchants to manage transaction disputes with regards to their travel-related payments is to build great rapport with their customers.

 Most travel companies that own an online travel business fail to realize how important it is to know the purchasing behavior of their customers.
 This insight helps a merchant to easily recognize a red flag when things happen outside a typical pattern.
 Not paying attention to these things can actually risk closure of your credit card processing relationship and termination by the acquiring bank if not checked properly.